-NOTE: This position has been approved for the use of GI benefits
+NOTE: This program has been approved for the use of GI Bill benefits

 - Volunteer Management Coursework